purewack/death_by_deaf/README.md

 Core audio stuff in C++ 🔊
 Slower functions and UI in lua 🌖

+### Electron implementation in consideration

+REQUIRED IMMEDIATELY
+- Fix relative paths for scripts and gfx if and when prog name changes
+- Migrate to CMake
+- Clean up files and separate out to app.cpp

 Done so far ✅
 - Lua is embedded into system
 - Scripts act as screens, no more complex hard coded UIs